Despite the ubiquity of email marketing, maintaining a consistent delivery rate is a common challenge for companies.

-If you get creative with your content, target it towards different audiences, use national holidays, and other events that are going on in your industry.
+If you get creative with your content, target it towards different audiences, and use national holidays and other events that are going on in your industry.

 The most important advice to make is whether you are sending it to a small or large list, make sure you eliminate the phrases that could come off as “spam-ish” content.

-This is one way your emails could be sent to the spam folder, or eventually, your IP could be dinged and put on a potential blacklist.
+This is one way your emails could be sent to the spam folder, or eventually, your IP could be dinged and put on a potential blocklist.

 Subject lines matter

 Your subject lines are crucial, no if, and’s or buts about it.
 This is the first part of the email your subscribers will see, and the subject line determines if your subscribers will open your email or not.